«The Personal Expression»

 It takes time to develop your photographic, unique voice.
 This is in part about trusting yourself, a willingness to go outside the box, photographing with the heart and using your compassion when photographing.
 Of course, it is also about being able to use the photographic craft, although this may be the least important part in the development of your personal expression.

 Your photographic voice is something you develop throughout your photographic life.
 It is a continuous process, which you develop and adjust through both the choices you make and your accumulated life experience.
 In many ways, your photographic voice is the way you see the world and express it with the camera to the eye.
 In this workshop, we will be working on the process of creating photography that expresses your purpose and reflects your view of what you photograph.
 Throughout the two and a half days the workshop lasts, you will become more aware of the choices you make and not least become more aware of how you may use the visual language in your photography.

 Otto is not only a skilled photographer; he is also an inspirational workshop teacher.
 He has held workshops in many places in the world and always receives excellent feedback from the participants.
-In 2019, he first taught a photo workshop in Bolivia, which was a success – as it usually is.
-Then, in June, he taught this same workshop as he is now commencing again in 2020.
 This workshop about the photographic expression he will once again teach in his hometown in Norway.
 It will be intimate and personal.
 He invites a limited number of participants to his home.
 There he and the participants will discuss and show images.
 His library of more than 400 titles of photographic books will also be available to the workshop participants.

-The price for the workshop is 330 euro (or 370 US $).
+The price for the workshop is 350 euro.
 It covers the workshop fee.
-There is an 80 euro (or US $ 90) registration fee in order for you to hold your spot (refundable up to 14 days prior to workshop start-up).
+There is an 80 euro registration fee in order for you to hold your spot (refundable up to 14 days prior to workshop start-up).

-Sign up by clicking the red tab to the left.
+Sign up by clicking the gray tab to the right.
 Or write us for more information by email to Otto